bluehalo/ngx-leaflet/README.md

 #### Inject LeafletDirective into your Component
+This is the more advanced technique and it won't always work depending on your setup.
+In particular, this will likely not work unless you are writing your own third-party library that extends the functionality of `ngx-leaflet`.
+If this approach does not work for you, try using the `leafletMapReady` event described above.

 In Angular.io, directives are injectable the same way that Services are.
 This means that you can create your own component or directive and inject the ```LeafletDirective``` into it.
 This will only work if your custom component/directive exists on the same DOM element and is ordered after the injected LeafletDirective, or if it is on a child DOM element.

 ```html
 <!-- On the same DOM element -->